rackerlabs/support-how-to/content/dedicated-hosting/linux-spheres-of-support.md

 | **MySQL / MariaDB** | **Yes** | **Yes** | **Yes** | **Yes** |
 | **Percona** | **Yes** | **Yes** | **Yes** | **Yes** |

-**Note:** Linux OS Administrators handle basic database support topics, advacned topics may require DBA support assistance.
+**Note:** Linux OS Administrators handle basic database support topics, advanced topics may require DBA support assistance.
 PostgresSQL, MongoDB, and Oracle are not supported by Linux OS Administrators.
-The Rackspace DBA team is available for support consultation on database issues.
 The Rackspace DBA team supports Oracle & MySQL; PostgreSQL requests can be considered on a case-by-case basis.
+The Rackspace DBA team is available for support consultation on database issues, fees may apply.

 ### File Servers